alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Hypothesis

-> Soils closer to the shoreline have higher salinity, exposing *Leptosiphon minimus* to higher levels of stress, resulting in higher expression of anthocyanins (i.e., pink pigment).
+> Soils closer to the shoreline have higher salinity, exposing *Leptosiphon minimus* to higher levels of abiotic stress, which will result in elevated levels of anthocyanins (i.e., pink pigment).

 ## Target Audience